-My next major project asks how and why resilience has come to be a key scientific and normative object for contemporary urban studies, planning, and policy—and how this way of thinking about cities is spurring an ongoing global effort to refashion urban governance.
-In Regulating the Resilient City, I am again combining historical and ethnographic methods, to explore how thinking about cities as ecologies and as systems emerged in the U.S. over the past century, and to understand how these modes of conceptualizing the city have informed projects to reshape urban law and policy in the U.S. and beyond.
-In addition to developing grant proposals for this research, I have begun work on a paper, “Properties of Urban Resilience,” that will extend my current thinking about urban property in the direction of this next project.
+In this project I am again combining historical and ethnographic methods, to explore how thinking about cities as ecologies and as systems emerged in the U.S. over the past century, and understand how these modes of conceptualizing the city are informing projects to reshape urban governance.
+In addition to developing grant proposals for this research, I have begun work on a paper, “Properties of Urban Resilience,” that extends my current thinking about urban property in the direction of this next project.